-The U.S. Department of Labor reports that the unemployment rate for veterans ages 18 and over is 6.5 percent.
+The U.S. Department of Labor reports that the unemployment rate for veterans ages 18 and older is 6.5 percent.
 This equates to roughly 700,000 unemployed veterans.
 For our 18- to 24-year-old Iraq and Afghanistan-era veterans, the rate is much higher.
-Over the next few years, roughly 6,000 Joint Base Lewis-McChord troops will be discharged - per year.
-Approximately 40 percent of them will remain in Washington.
+Over the next few years, roughly 6,000 Joint Base Lewis-McChord troops will be discharged — per year.
+Approximately 40 percent of them will remain in Washington

-Every eligible soldier who separates from active duty qualifies for unemployment compensation for ex-service members, called UCX.
-Washington consistently ranks in the top 10 in the nation for Army UCX.
+Every eligible soldier who separates from active duty qualifies for unemployment compensation for ex-service members (UCX).
+Washington consistently ranks in the Top 10 in the nation for Army UCX.

 This equates to roughly $30 million in UCX going to Washington veterans.
 As a community, we must do all we can to reduce that figure.
-The money could be put to better uses, such as job-training programs that help veterans' transition to a successful civilian careers, or job-placement assistance that connects them to occupations that utilize their skills to the fullest.
+The money could be put to better uses, such as job-training programs that help veterans transition to successful civilian careers or job-placement assistance that connects them to occupations that utilize their skills to the fullest.

-The act also provides businesses with a tax credit of up to $9,600 for hiring veterans with service-connected disabilities who have been looking for a job for more than six months.
+VOW also provides businesses with a tax credit of up to $9,600 for hiring veterans with service-connected disabilities who have been looking for a job for longer than six months.

 Veterans bring numerous intangible benefits to their employers.
 They tend to possess leadership and teamwork skills that outpace those of their civilian counterparts.
 They are versatile and can adapt to dynamic and complex situations.
 Their work ethic is centered on an unwavering commitment to excellence.
 To them, it’s all about putting the mission first and a “never quit” attitude.
 The bottom line is that veterans are value-added hires for any organization.